Modernly designed attic bathroom in Gosforth Valley

 The minimum height you need for a loft conversion is 2.2 metres, and you can easily determine this yourself.
 Take a measuring tape and run it from the flooring to the ceiling at the tallest part of the room.
 If it’s 2.2 metres or more, your loft could be big enough to convert.
 Victorian houses tend to be lower than those constructed from the 1930s onwards, so may not have enough head height.

-There are four main kinds of loft conversion: roofing system light, dormer, hip-to-gable and mansard.
+There are four primary kinds of loft conversion: roofing light, dormer, hip-to-gable and mansard.
 The one you choose is most likely to be identified by a variety of aspects, including the type and age of the home you live in, and your spending plan.

-Roof light attic conversions are without a doubt the most affordable and least disruptive alternative, as you won’t need to make any changes to the shape or pitch of the roofing system.
-Rather, it’s just a case of including skylight windows, putting down a correct flooring, and adding a staircase to make the room habitable.
-However, you’ll need to have adequate roofing system space already without having an extension for this type of conversion.
+Roof light attic conversions are without a doubt the most affordable and least disruptive alternative, as you won’t need to make any changes to the shape or pitch of the roofing.
+Rather, it’s just a case of including skylight windows, putting down a proper flooring, and adding a staircase to make the room habitable.
+Nevertheless, you’ll need to have adequate roofing space already without having an extension for this type of conversion.

-A dormer attic conversion is an extension that extends from the slope of the roofing system.
+A dormer attic conversion is an extension that extends from the slope of the roofing.
 Dormers, in particular flat-roof dormers, are the most popular type of conversion.
-They appropriate for practically any home with a sloping roofing system.
+They appropriate for practically any home with a sloping roofing.

 Dormer attic conversions are less expensive than mansard or hip-to-gable conversions, but will still add a bargain of extra headroom and flooring space.

-Hip-to-gable attic conversions work by expanding the sloping ‘hip’ roofing system at the side of your property outwards to produce a vertical ‘gable’ wall, creating more internal loft space.
-This type of conversion will only work on detached or semi-detached houses, as it requires a totally free sloping side roofing system.
+Hip-to-gable attic conversions work by expanding the sloping ‘hip’ roofing at the side of your property outwards to produce a vertical ‘gable’ wall, creating more internal loft space.
+This type of conversion will only work on detached or semi-detached houses, as it requires a free sloping side roofing.

 If you live in a detached house with sloping roofings on either side, you can build on both of these to produce an even greater spacious double hip-to-gable extension.